CoderDojoTC/micropython/docs/basics/06-wireless.md

 ![Wireless Block Architecture](../img/wireless-block-arch.png)

-You can read more about the capabilities of the WiFi/Bluetooth chip by reading the [Infineon CYW43439 Datasheet](https://www.infineon.com/dgdl/Infineon-CYW43439-Single-Chip-IEEE-802.11-b-g-n-MAC-PHY-Radio-with-Integrated-Bluetooth-5.0-Compliance-AdditionalTechnicalInformation-v03_00-EN.pdf?fileId=8ac78c8c7ddc01d7017ddd033d78594d)
+You can read more about the capabilities of the WiFi/Bluetooth chip by reading the [Infineon CYW43439 Datasheet](https://www.infineon.com/dgdl/Infineon-CYW43439-Single-Chip-IEEE-802.11-b-g-n-MAC-PHY-Radio-with-Integrated-Bluetooth-5.0-Compliance-AdditionalTechnicalInformation-v03_00-EN.pdf?fileId=8ac78c8c7ddc01d7017ddd033d78594d).
+I found it interesting that the CYW43439 chip has 512KB of SRAM - almost double what the RP2040 chip contains!

 ## Compatibility with Prior Code